phpman > man > mdadm(8)

 Changing the chunk-size or layout without also changing the number of devices as the same

 time will involve re-writing all blocks in-place.
-To ensure against data loss in the case
+To ensure against data loss in the case of

-so this type of reshape will go very slowly.
+type of reshape will go very slowly.

 If the reshape is interrupted for any reason, this backup file must be made available to

 mdadm --assemble so the array can be reassembled.
-Consequently the file cannot be stored
+Consequently the file cannot be stored on

-on the device being reshaped.
+the device being reshaped.

 BITMAP CHANGES